xpportal/SXP_personality-gltf-transform/README.md

 # Description

 This extension allows users to assign personality attributes to a glTF node appended to a file.
-The attributes include `agent`, `spellName`, `host`, and `defaultMessage`.
+The attributes include `agent`, `spellName`, `host`, `personality` and `defaultMessage`.
 Currently this extension is only compatible with MagickML but will be adjusted to be interoperable with others as more options are available.

 Usage:
 1) `npm install`